ajitjati/livestream-oodles-backend/readme.md

 ###Todo/Bugs
+- (bug) only publish allowed users to client
+	- status - widget only publish users which are requesting the own status (not other also online users)
+	- display only "allowed" users (get list from db/rest/other on server during registration
+- if a safari or internet explorer is accessing a webrtc display warning message (install plugin)
-- (bug) widget - screensharing cannot be switched on/off
+- (feature) widget - screensharing cannot be switched on/off
 - (all platforms) if another caller is calling a bussy connection, it can happen he kicks out a running call (busy-message does not work)
 - (browser) double click on video should result in a fullscreen. (e.g. screensharing / fullscreenvideo)

 - (firefox) installation of screensharing plugin does not seem to work for all users. ff displays 3-6-9 yellow install-buttons in one reported case
-- (browser) hangup with more then one user - peer-dropdown goes back to 0 (should stay with the just called user)
 - (all platforms) try forcibly crashing the app/communication - does peer goes back to normal?

 ###Cannot be reproduced